Have you lost a lost a loved one due to the negligence of another person?

 Whether someone has been a victim of medical malpractice, however, is often a complicated question, given the complexity of medicine and the need for expert witness testimony to prove nearly all medical malpractice cases.

 In Illinois, medical malpractice is said to occur when a patient is injured because a physician or other medical professional deviated from the standard of care.
-For a valid medical malpractice lawsuit over a wrongful death in Illinois, the surviving close family member must demonstrate the following:
+For a valid medical malpractice lawsuit over a wrongful death in Illinois, attorneys for the survivors must demonstrate the following:

 - Relationship – There was a doctor/patient relationship between the medical professional and the deceased.